Ballyfermot: History

-Area manor houses of note include Johnstown House (St John's College), Colepark House, Sarsfield House, Sevenoaks, Floraville, Auburn Villa and Gallanstown House.
-The Ballyfermot townlands were transferred from the Barony of Newcastle to the Barony of Uppercross in the late nineteenth century, under the Local Government Act of 1898.
+Other manor houses of note include Johnstown House (St John's College), Colepark House, Sarsfield House, Sevenoaks, Floraville, Auburn Villa and Gallanstown House.
+The Ballyfermot townlands were transferred from the Barony of Newcastle to the Barony of Uppercross in the late nineteenth century, under the Local Government (Ireland) Act 1898 (61 & 62 Vict. c.
+37).

 The dairy and stud farms of Ballyfermot were acquired by the authorities in the 1930s.
 They were developed into suburban housing estates needed to alleviate the post war housing shortage.
 This development, along with estates at Drimnagh, Crumlin, Walkinstown and other pockets in the south city, and Cabra, Finglas and Donnycarney along with smaller pockets in the north city provided modern accommodation to facilitate the Dublin City Council public/private housing programs.
-Initially leased to waiting lists, these modest high-quality well-constructed homes were sold to their residents, even prior to similar government initiatives in the United Kingdom.
+Initially leased to waiting lists, these homes were sold to their residents, even prior to similar government initiatives in the United Kingdom.
 The first estate was built in the late 1940s at Ballyfermot Lower.
 South of Sarsfield House and Ballyfermot Road it was originally called the Sarsfield Estate.
 The street names reflect this historical theme.
 Gradually, the adjacent townlands to the south of Ballyfermot Road and north of Grange Cross - Ballyfermot Upper, Blackditch, Cherry Orchard, Raheen and Gallanstown were similarly developed.
 Johnstown, a townland of Palmerstown, located around Johnstown House (St John's College De La Salle) south of Chapelizod was developed for residential housing.
 Now divided along the Drumfin/Glenaulin/Sports Park perimeter, the west portion was retained by Palmerstown, while the east portion became the township/electoral district of Drumfin in Dublin City (Local Government Act 1993), and included in postal district Dublin 10.

 During the 1970s Ballyfermot suffered from a lack of facilities and opportunities for its residents; however, these conditions have improved over time.

 Politics

-In local government elections Ballyfermot is part of the Ballyfermot-Drimnagh Ward.
-Since the local elections in 2019, the local elected representatives on Dublin City Council are:
+In local government elections, Ballyfermot is part of the Ballyfermot-Drimnagh Ward.
+Since the local elections in 2024, the local elected representatives on Dublin City Council are: